openshift/origin-server/node/README.writing_cartridges.md

 1. The erb templates for the cartridge are processed.
 1. If the cartridge provides an `upgrade` script, that script is executed.
 1. The cartridge directory is locked.
+1. New endpoints for the cartridge are created.
 1. The frontend is connected.

 ### Cartridge Upgrade Script